oapicf/pinterest-sdk/clients/go/generated/docs/CampaignCreateRequest.md

 `func (o *CampaignCreateRequest) UnsetDefaultAdGroupBudgetInMicroCurrency()`

 UnsetDefaultAdGroupBudgetInMicroCurrency ensures that no value is present for DefaultAdGroupBudgetInMicroCurrency, not even an explicit nil
-### GetIsAutomatedCampaign
+### GetIsCampaignBudgetOptimization

-`func (o *CampaignCreateRequest) GetIsAutomatedCampaign() bool`
+`func (o *CampaignCreateRequest) GetIsCampaignBudgetOptimization() bool`

-GetIsAutomatedCampaign returns the IsAutomatedCampaign field if non-nil, zero value otherwise.
+GetIsCampaignBudgetOptimization returns the IsCampaignBudgetOptimization field if non-nil, zero value otherwise.

-### GetIsAutomatedCampaignOk
+### GetIsCampaignBudgetOptimizationOk

-`func (o *CampaignCreateRequest) GetIsAutomatedCampaignOk() (*bool, bool)`
+`func (o *CampaignCreateRequest) GetIsCampaignBudgetOptimizationOk() (*bool, bool)`

-GetIsAutomatedCampaignOk returns a tuple with the IsAutomatedCampaign field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetIsCampaignBudgetOptimizationOk returns a tuple with the IsCampaignBudgetOptimization field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetIsAutomatedCampaign
+### SetIsCampaignBudgetOptimization

-`func (o *CampaignCreateRequest) SetIsAutomatedCampaign(v bool)`
+`func (o *CampaignCreateRequest) SetIsCampaignBudgetOptimization(v bool)`

-SetIsAutomatedCampaign sets IsAutomatedCampaign field to given value.
+SetIsCampaignBudgetOptimization sets IsCampaignBudgetOptimization field to given value.

-### HasIsAutomatedCampaign
+### HasIsCampaignBudgetOptimization

-`func (o *CampaignCreateRequest) HasIsAutomatedCampaign() bool`
+`func (o *CampaignCreateRequest) HasIsCampaignBudgetOptimization() bool`

-HasIsAutomatedCampaign returns a boolean if a field has been set.
+HasIsCampaignBudgetOptimization returns a boolean if a field has been set.

-### SetIsAutomatedCampaignNil
+### SetIsCampaignBudgetOptimizationNil

-`func (o *CampaignCreateRequest) SetIsAutomatedCampaignNil(b bool)`
+`func (o *CampaignCreateRequest) SetIsCampaignBudgetOptimizationNil(b bool)`

- SetIsAutomatedCampaignNil sets the value for IsAutomatedCampaign to be an explicit nil
+ SetIsCampaignBudgetOptimizationNil sets the value for IsCampaignBudgetOptimization to be an explicit nil

-### UnsetIsAutomatedCampaign
+### UnsetIsCampaignBudgetOptimization
-`func (o *CampaignCreateRequest) UnsetIsAutomatedCampaign()`
+`func (o *CampaignCreateRequest) UnsetIsCampaignBudgetOptimization()`

-UnsetIsAutomatedCampaign ensures that no value is present for IsAutomatedCampaign, not even an explicit nil
+UnsetIsCampaignBudgetOptimization ensures that no value is present for IsCampaignBudgetOptimization, not even an explicit nil
+### GetBidOptions

+`func (o *CampaignCreateRequest) GetBidOptions() CampaignBidOptionsCreate`

+GetBidOptions returns the BidOptions field if non-nil, zero value otherwise.

+### GetBidOptionsOk

+`func (o *CampaignCreateRequest) GetBidOptionsOk() (*CampaignBidOptionsCreate, bool)`

+GetBidOptionsOk returns a tuple with the BidOptions field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetBidOptions

+`func (o *CampaignCreateRequest) SetBidOptions(v CampaignBidOptionsCreate)`

+SetBidOptions sets BidOptions field to given value.

+### HasBidOptions

+`func (o *CampaignCreateRequest) HasBidOptions() bool`

+HasBidOptions returns a boolean if a field has been set.

+### GetIsPerformancePlus

+`func (o *CampaignCreateRequest) GetIsPerformancePlus() bool`

+GetIsPerformancePlus returns the IsPerformancePlus field if non-nil, zero value otherwise.

+### GetIsPerformancePlusOk

+`func (o *CampaignCreateRequest) GetIsPerformancePlusOk() (*bool, bool)`

+GetIsPerformancePlusOk returns a tuple with the IsPerformancePlus field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetIsPerformancePlus

+`func (o *CampaignCreateRequest) SetIsPerformancePlus(v bool)`

+SetIsPerformancePlus sets IsPerformancePlus field to given value.

+### HasIsPerformancePlus

+`func (o *CampaignCreateRequest) HasIsPerformancePlus() bool`

+HasIsPerformancePlus returns a boolean if a field has been set.

 ### GetObjectiveType

 `func (o *CampaignCreateRequest) GetObjectiveType() ObjectiveType`